 Using a Credit Card in an Emergency Situation Is Like Getting a Loan

 It is stating the obvious, but think about what that means.
 It means you’re taking out a loan to cover an emergency expense because you can't afford to pay it for out of pocket.
 It means you’ll have to pay the money back.

-If You Have a Credit Card, You’re Less Likely to Look for Other Solutions
+If You Have a Credit Card, You’re Less Likely to Look for Other Solutions in an Emergency

 Having a credit card as your emergency fund can make you lazy.
 You may not look for the DIY solution, or negotiate a lower price, or shop around for better pricing because you believe you already have a viable solution—your credit card.